 - A passion for languages and a commitment for the subject

 - The ability to use language creatively and spontaneously

 - The ability to manipulate grammar, spelling and punctuation

 - An independence in their studies and the ability to draw upon a wide range of resources.

-The teaching of primary languages at Biggin Hill Primary Academy is carefully designed, planned and implemented to ensure that all pupils are challenged to fulfil their potential.
+The teaching of languages at Horizon Academy Trust is carefully designed, planned and implemented to ensure that all pupils are challenged to fulfil their potential.
 Primary languages lessons are rich in resources, vocabulary, questioning and content enabling them to develop mastery of the aims of the National Curriculum.
-Weekly French lessons are timetabled throughout Ks2 and are taught discretely in order to give depth and breadth to the curriculum area.

 Teachers have identified the key knowledge and skills of each topic and these are mapped across the school, ensuring that knowledge builds progressively and that children develop skills systematically.
 Existing knowledge is checked and reviewed at the beginning of each unit.
 This ensures that teaching is informed by the children’s starting points and that it takes account of pupil voice, incorporating children’s interests.
 Phonics is given high priority and is taught, recapped and revisited at the start of each unit.

 Tasks are selected and designed to provide appropriate challenge to all learners, in line with each school’s commitment to inclusion.
 At the end of each topic, key knowledge is reviewed by the children and rigorously checked by the teacher and consolidated as necessary.